Parent Information Package

 Camp Tours and Open House

-On Saturday, June 1st, Willowgrove Farm will be open to the public for our annual open house.
-Registered families are welcome to come enjoy the property with friends and family.
+In May, Willowgrove will be open to the public for our annual open house.
+Registered families and interested families are invited to visit to come and see what day camp at Willowgrove is all about.
 More information will be sent to families in the Monthly Newsletter and posted on our social media accounts.

 Health Form